SystemsScientist/Beginning-Cpp-Programming-Section-01/README.md

 # Beginning C++ Programming - From Beginner to Beyond

-This repository contains an introduction to the Beginning C++ Programming
+This repository contains an introduction to the Beginning C++ Programming:
-- From Beginner to Beyond by Frank J. Mitropoulos, Ph.D, which covers reasons to learn C++, modern C++ and the C++ standard, and how the course works.
+From Beginner to Beyond by Frank J. Mitropoulos, Ph.D, which covers reasons to learn C++, modern C++ and the C++ standard, and how the course works.